BenjaminEllett/Generator/PackagingAndInstall/README.md

         Remove-Item -Path .\GeneratorInstallScripts -Recurse -Force

 Now that the program is installed, you can find the GUI version on the Start Menu (it's called Generator).
 The command line version is in $env:ProgramFiles\Generator\Generator (usually C:\Program Files\Generator\Generator).
-If you added Generator to your path, you will need to open a new terminal window (not tab) or command prompt window to see the path change.
+If you added Generator to your path, you will need to open a new terminal window (not a tab) or command prompt window to see the path change.